LasseUlvatne/IoT-Project-2DT301/Camera server/README.md

 <!-- ABOUT THE PROJECT -->
 ## Setup
 For this project the Raspberry Pi along with the camera module was implemented at one of the authors home.
 A script creating a simple HTTP server along with sending video stream, or image handling, which could be accessed remotely through port forwarding on the router at site.
+The launcher.sh bash script was used to run the code upon reboot of the Raspberry Pi.

+The server is started by running [camera.py](https://github.com/LasseUlvatne/IoT-Project-2DT301/blob/master/Camera%20server/camera.py).

 ## Let's encrypt
 A SSL/TLS certificate was installed served by [Let's encrypt](https://letsencrypt.org/), using the scripts provided by [Certbot](https://certbot.eff.org/), to enable a secure connection over HTTPS.